 If the test object class that UFT One uses to represent your control does not provide the operations and properties necessary to operate on your control, you can use Delphi Add-in Extensibility to customize this behavior.

 Sample extensibility scenarios

 Use Delphi Add-in Extensibility to do any of the following:

 Map a Delphi control to an existing test object class.

 Map a Delphi control to a new test object class that you create, and design the test object class behavior in Delphi code.
-Program how operations are performed on the control, how properties are retrieved, and more.
+Program how operations are performed on the control and how properties are retrieved.